 Sherwin Williams: Urbane Bronze

 Dark and moody is having a real moment.
-It adds a sophistication.
+It adds sophistication.
 This specific shade is warm and works really well with soft whites and natural wood tones.
 Note: you cannot scroll on social media without stumbling upon a dark accent wall.
 This may be more of a trend and dark paint can be tough to cover up so you may consider using temporary wallpaper.

 Graham & Brown: Epoch

-If you’ve been hunkering down at home all year and are tired of staring at your walls, this is definitely the shade to jolt you awake and breathe new life into your home, while at the same time be cozy and sophisticated.
+If you’ve been hunkering down at home all year and are tired of staring at your walls, this is definitely the shade to jolt you awake and breathe new life into your home, while at the same time being cozy and sophisticated.
 You can incorporate this color into your current décor by upgrading your throw pillows and blankets, vases, etc. or you can go all the way and paint an entire room with this vibrant color.

-If you’re updating the color scheme of your home because you’re considering a move, contact me and let’s discuss the ways I can help!
+If you’re updating the color scheme of your home because you’re considering a move, Contact me, and let’s discuss the ways I can help!